 Our Ducky MIYA Pro features Cherry MX Brown switches, but it's also available in Cherry MX Black, Blue, Red, Clear, Silver, and Silent Red.
 The keystrokes and typing experience will vary depending on the switch you choose.
 For our unit, it has a very smooth bump that adds small tactility and seems to have a bit more pre-travel than some other Cherry MX Brown switches we've tested.

 The typing quality of this keyboard is great.
 The PBT keycaps offer a nice feeling at the touch.
 Also, the keys are stable and comfortable to type on during long periods.
 Unfortunately, the spacebar feels somewhat different than the rest of the keys, which makes it a bit annoying every time you use it, which you don't get on the Ducky One 2 Mini.
 Nevertheless, the keys are still well spaced and the fact that it has dedicated arrow keys makes navigating text a lot easier.
+If you want a similar keyboard with even better typing quality, check out the Ducky One 2 SF.

 This keyboard is fairly quiet with Cherry MX Brown switches and is fine to type on in an open-office environment.
 However, note that other switches, like Blue switches, are noisier and won't be as ideal.